 Around the Corner: Destinations Near Oberlin

 When residing in Oberlin, the nearby cities and towns bring a variety of cultural excitements in Lorain and Cuyahoga counties.
 Perhaps when you think you’ve seen it all, just a short drive in any direction can take you to wineries, performing arts centers, restaurants, shopping, and more.
-Discover some of the top picks, all less than an hour from the heart of Oberlin!
+So discover some of the top picks, all less than an hour from the heart of Oberlin!

 Stocker Arts Center